offero/algs/mst.md

 Greedy algorithm (like Dijkstra)

+Prim: Choose closest vertex to the tree (via undirected edge)
+Dijkstra: Choose closest vertex to the source (via directed path) Both create a MST.

 Use a Priority Queue to maintain the frontier edges.
 When a new edge is added to the MST, add the new node's edges to the PQ.
 Add minimum frontier edge to MST if it would not create a cycle (both ends